anantshri1/GraphRAG_for_3dQFT/README.md

    - graph-based reasoning
    - hybrid execution (allowed when both signals are relevant)
 - The final system operates at the level of retrieval + fusion, where Gemini performs LLM-based merging of graph neighborhood context and vector-retrieved passages
-Due to computational constraints, the pipeline does not include a final synthesis layer on this run.
+The synthesis layer uses Gemini 3.1 Flash-Lite to merge graph neighborhood context and vector-retrieved passages into a natural language response
 - The system includes an experimental MLOps tracking layer using MLflow, used to log and compare entity/relation extraction prompts, graph construction variants, retrieval configurations (vector vs graph vs hybrid), and LLM model settings and routing behavior.
 - The inference layer is exposed via a Flask-based API service, which serves as the backend interface for vector retrieval queries, graph-based multi-hop queries, and hybrid retrieval requests.
-- A Gradio-based interactive interface was implemented for end-to-end testing and qualitative evaluation of retrieval behavior.
-However, full deployment in the current Colab environment is partially unstable due to dependency conflicts between Gradio and the existing runtime constraints.
-As a result, Gradio is treated as a prototype-level UI layer, with planned stabilization and separation of environment dependencies in a future version.
+- A Gradio-based interactive interface was prototyped but not fully deployed due to dependency conflicts between Gradio, uvicorn, and Colab's Python 3.12 runtime.
+The Flask API serves as the stable inference interface for v1.
 ---
 ## Future Work
 - Improved chunking strategies for equation-dense and LaTeX-heavy sections to better preserve mathematical structure during entity and relation extraction (e.g., equation-aware segmentation and structure-preserving parsing).
 - **RAGAS evaluation:** systematic evaluation of the full pipeline once generation is stabilized, including faithfulness, answer relevancy, context precision, and context recall for both vector and graph-based retrieval paths.
 - Exploration of domain-adaptive LLM fine-tuning or continued pretraining on the corpus to improve extraction quality, particularly for operator-level mappings and physics-specific entity consistency.
+- Gradio UI stabilisation and deployment separation from the extraction environment.

 ---